ES6

 - Arrow function

-Arrow function finishes 2 jobs: simplify the function syntax and pass the this
+Arrow function finishes 2 jobs: simplify the function syntax and pass the this to inside the function.

 // They are equivalent.